cloud-gov/cg-site/content/docs/apps/troubleshooting.md

 If you're seeing errors installing any Python dependencies, check whether you have a `vendor/` directory in your app's root.
 The Python buildpack won't use PyPI if you have a `vendor/` directory, so you'll need to rename that directory to something else.

-## Potential causes of issues during Droplet Execution Phase [DEA]
+## Potential causes of issues during app starting/stopping [CELL]

-If you see problems in your logs in lines that include the label `[DEA]`, these explanations may help you resolve them.
+If you see problems in your logs in lines that include the label `[CELL]`, these explanations may help you resolve them.

 ### App manifest contents